swyxio/ai-notes/Resources/Good AI Podcasts and Newsletters.md

+A live updating list of good ai podcasts and newsletters by swyx.
+Please feel free to PR your additions and I'll take a look.

 > this ended up being the best list — [Andrew Chen](https://twitter.com/andrewchen/status/1642626083962130432?s=46&t=90xQ8sGy63D2OtiaoGJuww)

 ## Podcasts

-some of these are on youtube too, i dont really bother separating them. ⭐  represents personal faves
+some of these are on youtube too, i dont really bother separating them. ⭐  represents particular faves, ask me IRL

 - Researchers & Specialists
 	- [The Gradient](https://thegradientpub.substack.com/s/podcast) (Daniel Bashir) - great practitioner interviews